tlwilliams895/curriculum-docs/src/guide/accessibility.rst

 Colors and Comparisons
 ~~~~~~~~~~~~~~~~~~~~~~

-LaunchCode Education uses all of LaunchCode’s colors.
+LaunchCode Education uses all of LaunchCode's colors.
 Below is a table
 of compliant color combinations.

 ========== ========= =================== =========== ====================